Exploring Montgomery Vermont

 What keeps a small Vermont town going?

 Tourism is the name of the game, and while the fall foliage season fills up all the local Inns and B&Bs.
-According to Darren, the winter keeps them busy also with skiers since they are only 8 miles from Jay Peak.
+According to Darren, the winter keeps them busy also with skiers since they are only 8 miles from Jay Peak. (hit Montgomery Center and take Route 242 to the North and Jaypeak is just up the road.

 Most all the dining options revolve around where you are staying.
 Most serve breakfast and here is a list of other places in Montgomery Center.
 Bernie’s Restaurant, The Belfry, Big Jay Tavern, The Inn, and up toward Jay on Route 242 is the Jay Village Inn Restaurant.